EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

                            └─ udef_q(x3,RSTR,BODY)    ┌── _together_p(e9,e2)
                                                └─ and(0,1)
                                                         └ _in_p_loc(e2,x3,x10)
+each/all/every
+3 boys each carried for piaons (forces boys to dist)
+) A group of three boys carried a group of four pianos. (forces both collective) all 3 boys carried all 3
+The cards below 7 and the cards from 7 up were separated.
+The boys surrounded the building
+Mary  and  Sue are  room-mates.
+The  girls hated  each  other.
+The girls told the boys two stories each
+The boys are tall.
+Two students danced. (could be either)
+The boys are building a raft.
+    The boys are building a raft each. (operator fixex) Every boy is building a raft. (quantifier fixes) (Lasersohn 1995): The students closed their notebooks, left the room, and gathered in the hall after class.
+(The same DP can have both collective a distributive readings in the same sentence.)
+John and bill are a good team.
+The committee is made up of John, Mary, Bill and Susan.
+(Gillon 1987, 1990) Gilbert, Sullivan and Mozart wrote operas.
+    - fact: Mozart wrote operas, and Gilbert and Sullivan wrote operas.
+(Gillon 1987, 1990) Rodgers, Hammerstein and Hart wrote musicals.
+    - fact: Rodgers and Hammerstein wrote musicals together, and Hammerstein and Hart wrote musicals together, but they did not write musicals as a trio, nor individually.
+Schwarzschild (2011).
+Force distributive: be round/square, have brown/blue eyes, be tall/big, and be intelligent Those boxes are heavy. (could be both)
+Three boys are holding each balloon.
+Two boys (each) pushed a car (together).
+Two boys (each) built a tower (together).
+Two girls pushed a car (together).
+Two girls (each) drew a circle (together).

+(see Landman, 2000, Tunstall, 1998)
+    Jake photographed every student in the class, but not separately.
+    Jake photographed each student in the class, but not separately

+No professors are in class
+    Are there professors in class?

 _file_n_of(x3)
 - because x3 is plural, file_n_of fills x3 with all files, which can be a generator or any type of iterator